Why Chlorine Bleach or other sodium hypochlorite based products is Not Smart for Cleaning Composites!

 Corte LLC freely admits that sodium hypochlorite based products generally appear to quickly bleach out mold, on most composites, the first several times used.
 Don’t be fooled!
 The following photo is an example of what a composite deck looks like when sodium hypochlorite, the active ingredient in chlorine bleach, and common deck cleaners generally designed to clean “wood” of “mildew”, which is not common on composites, has been repeatedly used.
 Notice how the sodium hypochlorite no longer bleaches out the mold stains.
 Notice how the composites are turning solid black, and no longer spotting, becoming deeply rooted and infested in the composite, while it feeds off of the tannin from exposed wood fibers.
 The sodium hypochlorite sterilizes the composite of everything except the mold, making it a perfect environment for mold spores to grow when they receive moisture.
 Perhaps this explains why so many composite manufacturers that have routinely recommended chlorine bleach or other sodium hypochlorite based cleaners for cleaning common black mold, have ended up with so many unhappy customers.
 The left side of the below photo shows how water magnifies mold stains, which have been exacerbated by the routine use of products containing sodium hypochlorite.
 The below photo shows how Corte*Clean® will clean these stains when sodium hypochlorite no longer bleaches out the mold stains.
 This photo represents a classic example of why sodium hypochlorite should never be recommended or used to clean composites of mold stains.

-Why sodium hypochlorite isn’t smart for cleaning composites.
+Why sodium hypochlorite isn’t smart for mold cleaning.

 - Off-Gasses chlorine smell when used and after being used.